isabella232/partner-center-pr.nl-nl/partner-center/announcements/2020-april.md

 _________________

-## <a name="new-opportunities-for-your-microsoft-365-education-customers-with-microsoft-365-a5-compliance"></a><a id="6"/></a>Nieuwe mogelijkheden voor uw Microsoft 365 Education met Microsoft 365 A5 compliance
+## <a name="new-opportunities-for-your-microsoft-365-education-customers-with-microsoft-365-a5-compliance"></a><a id="6"/></a>Nieuwe mogelijkheden voor uw Microsoft 365 Education met Microsoft 365 A5 naleving

 ### <a name="categories"></a>Categorieën